Boudica-Yi/Raytracer-OOP/README.md

 # Optical Ray Tracer

 This repository implements a Python-based geometrical ray tracer to simulate the propagation of light rays through different optical elements and to investigate key aberrations such as spherical aberration and coma.
-The project includes methods for propagation of single rays, generation of collimated ray bundles, focal point calculation, RMS spot radius and diffraction limit analysis, and lens curvature optimisation for improved imaging quality:contentReference[oaicite:0]{index=0}.
+The project includes methods for propagation of single rays, generation of collimated ray bundles, focal point calculation, RMS spot radius and diffraction limit analysis, and lens curvature optimisation for improved imaging quality.

 ---